 The first STI Forum 2016 took place at the UN Headquarters, New York and involved some 450 participants in a discussion and networking platform for all actors in the field of science, technology and innovation including Member States, UN organizations, civil society, academia, industry and private sector, as well as accredited individuals.
 The Chair’s Summary of the STI Forum 2016 is available.

 The STI Forum 2017 will also take place at UN Headquarters, New York and will address the six SDGs chosen to also be the focus of the subsequent High-Level Political Forum, at which the UN member States will annually meet to review their progress in implementing the SDGs.

 The Member States established the STI Forum to "provide a venue for facilitating interaction, matchmaking and the establishment of networks between relevant stakeholders and multi-stakeholder partnerships in order to identify and examine technology needs and gaps, including with regard to scientific cooperation, innovation and capacity-building, and also in order to help facilitate development, transfer and dissemination of relevant technologies for the sustainable development goals."

 What is the Call to Action?

-As part of the first STI Forum 2016 the UN in collaboration with the Global Innovation Exchange launched a Call to Action for innovators, scientists, entrepreneurs and sustainability change agents worldwide to submit their innovations as workable solutions for sustainable development.
+The UN in collaboration with the Global Innovation Exchange held a Call for Innovations 2017 for innovators, scientists, entrepreneurs and sustainability change agents worldwide to submit their innovations as workable solutions for the six SDGs listed above.

-The purpose of this Call to Action was to help to support existing innovative solutions by creating networks and communities among people who are developing technological innovations, those who can support or scale up such innovations, and those who need such innovations in order to implement the SDGs.
-Innovations were sought from diverse backgrounds, including women, youth, indigenous peoples, and open collaborative networks
+The purpose of this Call for Innovations is to help to support existing innovative solutions by creating networks and communities among people who are developing technological innovations, those who can support or scale up such innovations, and those who need such innovations in order to implement the SDGs.
+Innovations are sought from diverse backgrounds, including women, youth, Indigenous peoples, and open collaborative networks.